projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-io-emulation.rst

    Workflow of MMIO I/O request completion

 The figure above illustrates the workflow to complete an I/O request for MMIO.
-Once the I/O request is completed, SOS makes a hypercall to notify the hypervisor which resumes the UOS vCPU triggering the access after requesting post-work on that vCPU.
-After the UOS vCPU resumes, it does the post-work first to update the guest registers if the access reads an address, changes the state of the corresponding I/O request slot to FREE, and continues execution of the vCPU.
+Once the I/O request is completed, Service VM makes a hypercall to notify the hypervisor which resumes the User VM vCPU triggering the access after requesting post-work on that vCPU.
+After the User VM vCPU resumes, it does the post-work first to update the guest registers if the access reads an address, changes the state of the corresponding I/O request slot to FREE, and continues execution of the vCPU.